nz-social-wellbeing-agency/covid19_vaccination_uptake_modelling/README.md

     The ‘Table_name’, ‘Summary_period_start_date’, ‘Summary_period_end_date’ need to be updated over time.
 Table_name references the population table created in step 1, above.

     The ‘Summary_period_end_date’ column should ideally correspond to the date of the latest CIR activity.
+The CIR data is currently being updated on a monthly basis.

 6)	Running the Dataset Assembly Tool